CrumpledDog/Umbraco-EnhancedMarkdown/README.md

 Visual Studio 2017 is required for compiling the source code

+Currently the Angular UI is located within the TestSite76 project at `/App_Plugins/EnhancedMarkdownEditor/`

 # Credits and references

 This project may include code that originated in the UmbracoCms project, Umbraco Ditto project & other OSS MIT licensed projects